 Bovine

 There are many vital aspects to a successful herd health program, and our veterinarians are ready to help with any and all of them.
-Drs.
-Hayter and Hahn are our primary livestock veterinarians, and Dr. Zdouba is quickly becoming versed in food animal medicine and surgery.
+Dr. Hayter is our primary livestock veterinarian.

 Certain vaccinations and procedures are required by law to be performed by veterinarians.
 These include Brucellosis (Bang’s) vaccination for heifers, Tritrichomonas foetus (Trich) testing and breeding soundness exams (fertility testing) for bulls, and pregnancy diagnosis.